yankodimitrov/SwiftKeychain/README.md

 *Figure 1: SwiftKeychain UML class diagram*

+## Update
+Apparently the Swift compiler don’t like the *KeychainItem* protocol as a generic method type constraint.
+To fix the issue I introduced a concrete implementation of that protocol in the form of *BaseKey* class and use it for the type constraint in the generic method instead.
+The *BaseKey* class is also used as a base class for the *GenericKey* and *ArchiveKey* classes.

 ##Installation
 - Add the <code>Security.framework</code> to your target
 - Copy the contents of the <code>SwiftKeychain/Keychain</code> folder to your project: